Updated by James Bruce.

 Perform a DIY Repair

 No, you don’t need a new phone.
-As it turns out, you can fix just about anything if you have the right instructions. iFixIt is a great place to start, as it provides both instructions and extra parts.
+As it turns out, you can fix a broken mobile phone display yourself if you have the right instructions.
+If you broke anything else on your phone, chances are you’ll find a DIY fix somewhere. iFixIt is a great place to start, as it provides both instructions and extra parts.
 Benefits of this solution include the affordability and — if you’re the type — a feeling of accomplishment.
 Cons, of course, include the chance that you might mess something up.